Pasu4/neuro-api-tony/README.md

 The log panel on the top right has three different tabs:

 - The **log tab** logs all commands that are received and sent, without showing their content.
-It also shows error messages and warnings in red.
+It also shows color-coded error, warning and info messages.
 - The **context tab** shows everything that Neuro would get to read directly, which is the content of `context` commands, the state and query of `actions/force` commands, and the message of `action/result` commands.
-Silent and ephemeral contexts are diplayed in gray.
+Silent contexts are diplayed in gray and ephemeral contexts in light blue.
 - The **network tab** shows the full data sent over the websocket, as well as who sent that data.
 If it is valid JSON, it will be formatted for easier viewing.

 ### Control panel